 The recession and weak recovery hurt boat sales and high taxes "would drive people out of the market," he said.

 Rep. Patricia Widlitz, the House chairwoman of the legislature's Finance, Revenue and Bonding Committee, said lawmakers two years ago set a 7 percent luxury tax on boats selling for more than $100,000.
 Boat sellers were telling state officials that in response, buyers were avoiding the tax by negotiating the price to below the $100,000 threshold and bypassing Connecticut for Rhode Island, which does not impose a sales tax on most boats.

 Making matters worse for the state, the tax generated only $70,000 in revenue, she said.
 Widlitz, a Democrat whose district includes the Long Island Sound towns of Branford and Guilford, said she received complaints from boat yards about the tax.

 "We were losing business up and down the shoreline," she said.
-"It was just as easy to go to Rhode Island."

 As Connecticut aggressively competes for business with loans, grants and other economic development programs, the boat taxes were making the state "completely uncompetitive," Widlitz said.